 Even though the median size is 3,930 sqft, there are still 0 office spaces below 2,000 sqft.
 Most buildings in this area are around 3 stories.
 Most buildings in this area were built in 1919 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Capitol Hill residents.
+Waste services is the dominant industry in this market.
+Commute by car is the most popular way to get to work amongst Capitol Hill folk.
 Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.